dxos/dxos/docs/docs/guide/mesh/README.md

 # MESH Overview

-:::warning
-This area is under development
+:::info This area is under development
 :::

 MESH is a collection of components for peer to peer networking, discovery, hole-punching and NAT traversal.